 If you truly want to optimise your time and boost efficiency at work, you need to use a group of skills that we call transilience.

-But what is transilience?
-It’s the idea that people can unlock resources and soft skills from one role in life and activate them in another, increasing their efficiency across the board.
+Transilience is the idea that people can unlock resources and soft skills from one role in life and activate them in another.
+It increases their efficiency across the board.
 It means taking skills beyond each role, using transilience as a bridge that connects one area to another.
 It’s a process of experimentation, adopting certain behaviours and continuing to hone them in different contexts.
 It’s a process that allows us to discover our own talent.

 Let’s think about how this looks in practice.
-Perhaps your child has been training your persuasion skills at home as you’ve helped them to navigate their own priorities and daily tasks.
+Perhaps your child has been training your persuasion skills at home as you’ve helped them to navigate their own priorities.
 Those same persuasion skills could be applied when presenting a new project to your boss.
-If you’ve gone through complex problem solving training at work, the learnings could help you to calmly resolve conflicts within the family context.
+If you’ve gone through complex problem solving training at work, those skills could help resolve conflicts within the family context.
 Or maybe you’ve divided and shared housekeeping tasks with your partner, and now you can apply those same delegation skills when organising your team’s workload.

 Essentially, the more you use transilience and see it at work, the more it will improve your efficiency and relieve your stress.
 What’s more, it’s freely available to everyone and can be honed anywhere and any time.